 our students and alumni

-Shatorah Donovan, JD ’12, MSW ’11
+Shatorah Roberson, JD ’12, MSW ’11

-Shatorah Donovan outside in a snowy Buffalo.
+Shatorah Roberson outside in a snowy Buffalo.

-“If what we do gives them the confidence to be bolder, to have more faith in their abilities…that is a dream job. ”
+“If what we do gives them the confidence to be bolder, to have more faith in their abilities … that is a dream job. ”

 Published March 30, 2021